Rigidity at infinity for the Borel function of the tetrahedral reflection lattice: Preliminary definitions

-The Borel invariant $\beta_n(\rho)$ remains unchanged on the $\psln$-conjugancy class of a representation $\rho$, hence it defines naturally a function on the character variety $X(\Gamma,\psln)$ which is continuous with respect to the topology of the pointwise convergence.
-This function, called Borel function, satisfies a strong rigidity property proved in~\cite[Theorem 1]{iozzi:articolo}.
-Indeed for any representation $\rho:\Gamma \rightarrow \psln$ we have
+The Borel invariant $\beta_n(\rho)$ remains unchanged on the $\psln$-conjugacy class of a representation $\rho$, hence it defines naturally a function on the character variety $X(\Gamma,\psln)$ which is continuous with respect to the topology of the pointwise convergence (this is a consequence of Proposition \ref{prop:formula}, for instance).
+This function, called Borel function, satisfies a strong rigidity property.